Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 Bipolar disorder depression
 Some forms of bipolar disorder involve depressive episodes.
 Sometimes depressive episodes alternate with episodes of mania or hypomania.

 Treatment for bipolar disorder depression can differ from other depression treatment approaches.
-For example, due to the nature of bipolar disorder, antidepressants are not always a safe way to manage bipolar disorder symptoms.

 Other depression subtypes
 Other subtypes of depression include depression with the following: